heremaps/here-data-sdk-cpp/README.md

 ## SDK Usage

-To learn how to use the HERE Data SDK for C++, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a>.
+To learn how to use the HERE Data SDK for C++, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a> and the <a href="https://developer.here.com/documentation/sdk-cpp/dev_guide/index.html" target="blank">Developer Guide</a>.

 ## Contribution